microprediction/precise/LITERATURE.md

+In no particular order

+## Estimating covariance matrices for portfolio optimization [pdf](http://www.gcoqueret.com/files/Estim_cov.pdf)
+GUILLAUME COQUERET AND VINCENT MILHAU

+We compare twelve estimators of the covariance matrix: the sample covariance matrix, the identity matrix, the constant-correlation estimator, three estimators derived from an explicit factor model, three obtained from an implicit factor model, and three shrunk estimators.
+Following the literature, we conduct the comparison by computing the volatility of estimated Minimum Variance portfolios.
+We do this in two frameworks: first, an ideal situation where the true covariance matrix would be known, and second, a real-world situation where it is unknown.
+In each of these two cases, we perform the tests with and without short-sales constraints, and we assess the impact of the universe and sample sizes on the results.
+Our findings are in line with those of Ledoit and Wolf (2003), in that we confirm that in the absence of short-sales constraints, shrunk estimators lead in general to the lowest volatilities.
+With long-only constraints, however, their performance is similar to that of principal component estimators.
+Moreover, the latter estimators tend to imply lower levels of turnover, which is an important practical consideration.

 ## A Modified CTGAN-Plus-Features Based Method for Optimal Asset Allocation [pdf](https://arxiv.org/pdf/2302.02269)
 José-Manuel Peña, Fernando Suárez, Omar Larré, Domingo Ramírez, Arturo Cifuentes